finos/common-domain-model/docs/cdm-overview.md

 The CDM [governance framework](contribution#governance) regulates the development of the CDM in open source.

-## CDM 2024 Roadmap

-Roadmap as ratified Steering WG Jan 2024, subject to change as priorities evolve

-- The latest CDM roadmap of expected contributions sponsored by the presently participating trade associations: ICMA, ISDA and ISLA can be found under [Roadmap.md](https://github.com/finos/common-domain-model/blob/master/ROADMAP.md) .

-- Releases can be tracked on the [CDM Releases](https://github.com/finos/common-domain-model/releases/tag/5.0.0-dev.7) page.

 ## Scope

 The CDM covers OTC derivatives, cash securities, securities financing, commodities, and can expand to include other Capital Markets products and Asset Classes.